-The extent of flooding has been determined from flood mapping completed by NRE in 2000.
-The project made use of historic flood levels documented in past floods, aerial flood photography, and surface level information.
+The extent of flooding has been determined from flood mapping completed in 2000 by the Department of Natural Resources and Environment.
+The project made use of historic flood levels documented in past floods, aerial flood photography and surface level information.
 FO and LSIO areas are based on the relative flood risk assessed for different parts of the floodplain, considering factors such as flood depth, velocity, natural storage, flood frequency and flood duration.

-The Goulburn River channel has only a limited capacity, and flows exceeding that capacity will spill out into the adjacent floodplain through levee breaches.
-The level of protection offered by the levees varies greatly and levees will commonly fail in an unpredictable manner.
+The Goulburn River channel has a limited flow carrying capacity and flows exceeding that capacity will spill out into the adjacent floodplain through levee breaches.
+The level of protection offered by the levees varies greatly and levees will generally fail in an unpredictable manner.
 Levees will generally fail at some point in the lower reaches, when floods exceed about a 5-year ARI.
-In the middle reaches, between McCoy's Bridge and Loch Garry, the levees are at risk of failure when floods exceed about 7 and 20-year ARI respectively.
+In the middle reaches, between McCoy Bridge and Loch Garry, the levees are at risk of failure when floods exceed about 7 and 20-year ARI respectively.

-Flood depths and velocities will vary according to the affect of natural and artificial obstructions.
+Flood depths and velocities for the area will vary according to the affect of natural and artificial obstructions.
 Depths of flooding can be significant upstream of obstructions and velocities can also be significant where flows are throttled and immediately downstream of levee breaches.
 The duration of flooding can also be significant.
-In the 1974 flood, some landowners were evacuated for up to 14 days.
+In the 1974 flood, some evacuees were unable to return to their properties for up to 14 days.